 Design & Construction Documents Timeline: 2–8 Weeks

 Now we come to the point where we start to design.
-After the initial design concepts, it’s often a matter of massaging those designs with the owner to get to a final design.
+After the initial space planning and design concepts, it’s often a matter of massaging those designs with the owner to get to a final design.
 The timeline for that depends on the complexity of the project and the owner’s needs, taking anywhere from a few days to a month or more.

 The big challenge in this phase of the architecture project timeline is the coordination with other consultants.
 The more consultants we need on a project, the more bodies we have to get aligned, and the more schedules we have to juggle to get the work completed.
 As the architect, we may be able to juggle our work around if there’s a tight deadline or an emergency, but that doesn’t mean the mechanical engineer or the structural engineer can.
 The more complex the architecture project, the harder it is to get everyone together at the same time.
 These scheduling conflicts can push the design process out quite a bit, so planning ahead is of the utmost importance.

 Permitting & Bidding Timeline: 4 Weeks – 3 Months

 Once we get all the drawings completed, then they have to be submitted for permitting.
 And in fact, it’s normally a number of different submissions that have to be approved so you can actually go build the project.
 Most cities will tell you that permitting is at least a four-week process.
 Some turn it around quicker, while others take longer — I’ve had some projects in Florida that took close to three months — but four weeks is pretty typical for Minnesota architecture projects.